Learn more about the Cortex Query Language view

 parameters.
 In this mode,view

-also offers a large number of parameters that allow you to control colors, decorations, and other behavior used for the final chart.
+also offers a large number of parameters that allow you to control colors, decorations, and other behavior used for the final chart, where the options can differ depending on the type of graph selected.
 You can also define a graphsubtype

 , when setting thegraph type